Women and Social Movements in the United States Since 1600 | Alexander Street

 A dictionary of social movements and a chronology of U.S. women’s history complement the primary sources and facilitate searching within the database.

-By arrangement with Harvard University Press, Women and Social Movements in the United States, 1600 to 2000 includes all five volumes of Notable American Women: A Biographical Dictionary (1971–2004).
+By arrangement with Harvard University Press, Women and Social Movements in the United States Since 1600 includes all five volumes of Notable American Women: A Biographical Dictionary (1971–2004).
 Also included are previously inaccessible publications of local and state commissions on the status of women since 1963.
 State by state and year by year, these astonishing publications illustrate and track the full range of issues affecting the lives of American women since 1960.
 Commission reports are especially rich in statistical data and patrons can create their own charts using a customizable graph tool.

 Rebecca Jo Plant is an associate professor in History at the University of California, San Diego.
 The author of Mom: The Transformation of Motherhood in Modern America, and co-editor of Maternalism Reconsidered: Motherhood, Welfare, and Social Policies in the Twentieth Century, she has held major fellowships from the American Association of University Women, the Radcliffe Institute for Advanced Study, the American Council of Learned Societies, and the Australian Research Council.
 Along with Frances M. Clarke, she won the 2015 Letitia Woods Brown Memorial Prize and Berkshire Conference of Women Historians’ Prize for best article for “‘The Crowning Insult’: Federal Segregation and the Gold Star Mother and Widow Pilgrimages of the Early 1930s” (Journal of American History).